 Note:

-• To use these attributes, make sure the PingOne SSO service is in your environment.
-This enables Identities in PingOne.
+• To use built-in user attributes, make sure that the PingOne SSO service is enabled in your environment.
+This provides access to user profile information in the PingOne Directory.

 • When you run test scenarios for these attributes on the Test tab, use the PingOne User field to simulate a request from any user in the current environment.